map-nerd-peter/covid19-linear-plot/README.md

 * This tool shows a linear fit of logarithmic COVID-19 historical data from Johns Hopkins University, with analysis of exponential growth parameters (useful for analyzing the start of the Covid-19 Pandemic in different places).

-* It analyzes COVID-19 data provided by Johns Hopkins University Center for Systems Science and Engineering (https://github.com/CSSEGISandData/COVID-19).
+* It analyzes the COVID-19 time series data provided by Johns Hopkins University Center for Systems Science and Engineering (https://github.com/CSSEGISandData/COVID-19).
 This tool runs in Python command line and it calculates exponent b value to indicate the level of flattening of the curve: N=Ce^(bt) at different time periods, daily reproductive rate, and population doubling time.
 Different start and end times can be added to visualize the levels "flattening" of the Covid-19 cases at different time periods.

 * This tool builds on the statistical calculations and plotting analysis of [Valeriu Predoi's Covid-19 Exponential Phase tool](https://github.com/valeriupredoi/COVID-19_LINEAR/blob/master/README.md#Introduction).